cktlco/crew-chief-autovoicepack/README.md

 Using the Docker container enables you to **run a very sophisticated software environment on your own machine without having to manually install and manage** the dozens of required Python libraries, OS packages, and other dependencies yourself.

-Windows or Mac users can **install Docker** via [Docker Desktop](https://docs.docker.com/desktop/), while Linux users can install via OS package manager or the official installation instructions.
+Windows or Mac users can **install Docker** via Docker Desktop, while Linux users can install Docker Engine via the OS package manager or the official installation instructions.

 ### STEP 1.
 Install Docker